tricorder-observability/helm-charts/README.md

 All commands listed in the previous [install](#install) section works when you swap `tricorder-stable/starship` with `charts/starship` when the PWD is the root of the repo.

+### Caveats

+**WARNING** Do not install Starship simultaneously into multiple namespaces.
+That won't work because of system limitations.
+If you accidentally did that, follow the [uninstall](#uninstall) instructions to remove all artifacts and reinstall.

+**WARNING** Do not install multiple releases in the same namespace.